kazyx/wirespider/README.md

 }
 ```

-Please refer to `android-sample-app` project how to use `permessage-deflate`.
+Please refer to `android-sample-app` project to learn usage of `permessage-deflate` extension.

 ## ProGuard